-- the server name - the maximum number of jobs that the server may run concurrently - the total number of jobs currently managed by the server - the status of the server - for each job state, the name of the state and the number of jobs in the server in that state
+- the server name - the maximum number of jobs that the server may run concurrently - · the total number of jobs currently managed by the server - the status of the server - for each job state, the name of the state and the number of jobs in the server in that state

-If server status is being displayed and the $\underline{-f}$ option is specified, the output will depend on whether qstat was compiled to use a Tcl interpreter.
-See Configuration on page 217 for details.
+If server status is being displayed and the -f option is specified, the output will depend on whether qstat was compiled to use a Tcl interpreter.
+See the configuration section for details.
 If Tcl is not being used, the full display for the server consists of the header line: